Notes on the Geography of Oman: Mazara

 We're in the palm groves of Mazara now.

-Once, there was a lot of agricultural variety here, but now even a cow is modestly remarkable.
+Once, there was a lot of agricultural variety here, but now even a cow is unusual.

 The one constant: date palms living and dying.